22tcp/cd0428-landing-page/README.md

 ## Landing Page Project

 - an automatically growing navigation when sections are added
-- scroll-awareness, position of section triggers active tagging
+- scroll-awareness, position of section triggers active tagging - IMPORTANT - I experimented with snap-scrolling here.
 - NOT doing the hidden fixed menu bar  while not scrolling, it hides my efforts to activate the nav buttons while scrolling.
   Mhm.
 Possibly fiddling with the z-position might be working.
 It's on the todo-list.